 What he brings: Playmaking

 Wade isn't the player he once was, but the future Hall of Famer still has some gas left in the tank.
-He looked like a Sixth Man of the Year candidate in the early part of the 2017-18 season before he returned to Miami, where he gave the Heat a much-needed scoring punch off the bench in the playoffs with 16.6 points per game.
+He looked like a Sixth Man of the Year candidate in the early part of the 2017-18 season and gave the Heat a much-needed scoring punch off the bench in the playoffs with 16.6 points per game.

 Season stats: 10.3 points, 2.3 assists, 1.2 rebounds, 1.3 3-pointers per game